Have you ever burped?

 Now that I am effectively a non-drinker, my favourite activity, cycling, is a particular culprit.
 Try riding a bike for 4 hours, with all the associated heavy breathing, swallowing, eating and drinking in the saddle, and I soon end up with (I imagine) litres of air inside me, incapacitating chest pain, and an abdomen that might pass for at least 6 months gestation.

 It all comes out eventually of course.
 I am a legendary farter.

 Symptoms occur daily.
 Usually in the morning I feel great – after a long night of flatulence – and my apparent pregnancy resolves every night.
 But as soon as I eat or drink the problems begin.

-Symptoms vary from comical gurgling noises in the neck, through to reflux, chest and abdominal pain and marked abdominal bloating.
+Symptoms vary from comical gurgling noises in the neck, through to gastroesophageal reflux, chest and abdominal pain and marked abdominal bloating.
 Drinking anything carbonated (especially beer) is a decidedly unpleasant experience, and after most meals I feel a sensation of fullness that it seems others do not.

 “It’s not a thing”